Published on 31 January 2017; revised on 13 February 2020

 It may be necessary to go to a doctor of Western medicine, with adjunctive help from a certified acupressurist or acupuncturist, if self-help does not return your body to balance.

 I Am of the Stars

 Except where otherwise noted, this work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-spleen chakra, vitality, pranic reserve, pranic column, pranayam, healing, breathing technique, suspended animation, health, hibernation, acupressure, sacral chakra, sexual chakra, long life, longevity, health, Arthur E. Powell, School of Theosophy,
+spleen chakra, vitality, pranic reserve, pranic column, central vertical power current, pranayam, healing, breathing technique, suspended animation, health, hibernation, acupressure, sacral chakra, sexual chakra, long life, longevity, health, Arthur E. Powell, School of Theosophy,